jeremydub/dot15d4/docs/driver/driver-design.md

 Next Upper Layer:

-- queues a TX packet into to the scheduler's TX queue.
+- queues a tx packet into to the scheduler's tx queue.

 Scheduler:

-- calculates a PSDU/MPDU of 18 bytes (TX packet 16 bytes + 2 bytes FCS),
+- calculates a PSDU/MPDU of 18 bytes (tx packet 16 bytes + 2 bytes FCS),
-- allocates a Tx task and calculates the packet's desired RMARKER in terms of the local radio clock as "Tx timestamp 1",
+- allocates a tx task and calculates the packet's desired RMARKER in terms of the local radio clock as "tx timestamp 1",
-- transmits the timestamped Tx task to the driver with sufficient guard time as required by the driver's configuration.
+- transmits the timestamped tx task to the driver with sufficient guard time as required by the driver's configuration.

 Driver:

-- sets the radio peripheral's Tx DMA pointer to the start of the PPDU in the Tx task,
+- sets the radio peripheral's tx DMA pointer to the start of the PPDU in the tx task,
 - calculates the hardware specific time to ramp up the radio,
 - calculates the PHY specific time required to send the synchronization header (SHR),
-- configures and arms a timer to fire at time "Tx timestamp/RMARKER - SHR send time - Tx ramp up time",
+- configures and arms a timer to fire at time "tx timestamp/RMARKER - SHR send time - tx ramp up time",
 - configures the timer interrupt to trigger the "on-complete" action of the "Radio Off" state machine state,
-- configures the timer event to trigger the vendor-specific TX ramp-up task,
+- configures the timer event to trigger the vendor-specific tx ramp-up task,
-- configures the vendor-specific "Tx ready" event to trigger the vendor-specific "Tx start" task,
+- configures the vendor-specific "tx ready" event to trigger the vendor-specific "tx start" task,
 - configures the "START" interrupt to trigger the "on-entry" action of the "Tx" state machine state,
 - configures the "END" event to trigger the "on-complete" action of the "Tx" state machine state.

-The "on-entry" action of the Tx task signals to the scheduler that the driver is ready to accept scheduling of the next task.
+The "on-entry" action of the tx task signals to the scheduler that the driver is ready to accept scheduling of the next task.

 Scheduler:

-- allocates a "best effort" RX task to wait for the acknowledgment,
+- allocates a "best effort" rx task to wait for the acknowledgment,
-- schedules the RX task to the driver with sufficient guard time as required by the driver's configuration while the TX task is still being executed.
+- schedules the rx task to the driver with sufficient guard time as required by the driver's configuration while the tx task is still being executed.

 Driver:

-- calculates the minimum time to ramp-down the radio and ramp it back up in RX mode
+- calculates the minimum time to ramp-down the radio and ramp it back up in rx mode
 - depending on the result: decides to temporarily disable the receiver
-- sets the radio peripheral's Rx DMA pointer to a buffer that will receive the acknowledgement frame,
+- sets the radio peripheral's rx DMA pointer to a buffer that will receive the acknowledgement frame,
-- configures and arms a timer to fire at time "ACK timestamp/RMARKER - SHR receive time - RX ramp up time",
+- configures and arms a timer to fire at time "ACK timestamp/RMARKER - SHR receive time - rx ramp up time",
-- configures the timer event to trigger the vendor-specific RX ramp-up task,
+- configures the timer event to trigger the vendor-specific rx ramp-up task,
-- configures the vendor-specific "Rx ready" event to trigger the vendor-specific "Rx start" task,
+- configures the vendor-specific "rx ready" event to trigger the vendor-specific "rx start" task,
 - configures the "START" interrupt to trigger the "on-entry" action of the "Wait for ACK" state machine state,
 - configures the "END" event to trigger the "on-complete" action of the "Wait for ACK" state machine state.
 - configures and arms a timeout timer signalling a "no ACK" situation,